ietf-wg-madinas/draft-ietf-madinas-mac-address-randomization/CONTRIBUTING.md

 # CONTRIBUTING to draft-ietf-madinas-mac-address-randomization

-This is the WG repository for draft-ietf-madinas-mac-address-randomization.
+This is the WG repository for [draft-ietf-madinas-mac-address-randomization](https://datatracker.ietf.org/doc/draft-ietf-madinas-mac-address-randomization/)

 The issue tracker might be used to record the existence of issues, but the associated discussion SHOULD take place on the MADINAS mailing list.